simonflk/refactor-to-functional/README.md

 ## Compose

 Using compose we can chain together any number of functions to a new function.
 This is great if you need to perform a number of actions on the same dataset.
-Let’s take our earlier examples of sqrtAll and sum.
+Let’s take our earlier examples of `sqrtAll` and `sum`.
 If we want to get the total of the sqrt of each item in an array we could write:

 ```javascript
 var squareRoots = sqrtAll([9, 64]);